iturdikulov/notes/science.md

 ---
-title: "Science"
 date: 2023-04-16
+draft: true
 tags:
 - inbox
 - definition
-draft: true
 ---

+# Science

 > **Systematic endeavor** that builds and organizes **knowledge** in the form of
 > testable explanations and predictions about the universe.